reserve-protocol/protocol/contracts/plugins/frax/README.md

 The unit tests for these plugins are [FraxSwapCollateral.test.ts](../../../test/integration/individual-collateral/FraxSwapCollateral.test.ts) and [FTokenFiatCollateral.test.ts](../../../test/integration/individual-collateral/FTokenFiatCollateral.test.ts) are intented to be run on `MAINNET_BLOCK=15995569`, since Fraxlend and Fraxswap pools did not exist during the default testing block number.

+## 4.0 Addressing Slither Findings
+Slither was used to scan the plugin contracts for vulnerabilities, the reported findings for each contract are described below:

+- `FTokenFiatCollateral.sol`:
+  - `Possible reentrancy in refresh() initiated by the external call IFraxlendPair(address(erc20)).addInterest().  - L#68`.
+This external call does not create a reentrancy attack vector in this contract, and hence can be dismissed.